Understanding and Predicting the Memorability of Outdoor Natural Scenes: Experiments

 \subsection{Ablation analysis}

-\textbf{Ablation experiments.} In ablation experiments, we analyze the performance of our category-feature extractor, our baseline model and the improvement of combining category-related feature.
-On our LNSIM test set, the fine-tuned ResNet has the mean average precision (mAP) of 70.63\% for the multi-label scene classification, thus verifying the effectiveness of our category-feature extractor.
+In ablation experiments, we analyze the performance of our category-feature extractor, our baseline model and the improvement of combining category-related features.

+\textbf{Ablation studies on scene classification.} On our LNSIM test set, the fine-tuned ResNet has the mean average precision (mAP) of 70.63\% for the multi-label scene classification, thus verifying the effectiveness of our category-feature extractor.
 Besides, we also evaluate the performance of the solely category feature, by replacing the ground-truth label with the estimated category.
 It has $\rho=0.35$, which is only slightly lower than applying the ground-truth labels ($\rho=0.38$ in Section IV-C).
 This can be seen as the baseline performance of the category feature, without using human annotations.

-Then, the SRCC of our baseline model on the test set of LNSIM database reaches $\rho=0.50$, higher than all three compared methods.
+\textbf{Ablation studies of our DeepNSM model.} Then, the SRCC of our baseline model on the test set of LNSIM database reaches $\rho=0.50$, higher than all three compared methods.
 Hence, our baseline model serves as a solid cornerstone to predict outdoor natural scene memorability.
 As Table \ref{tab:results} shows, after combining the category-related feature, the performance of our DeepNSM model increases to $\rho=0.58$.
 It convincingly verifies the effectiveness of scene category on outdoor natural scene memorability prediction.
 Furthermore, as discussed in Section \ref{deep}, the SVR predictor trained by the 4096-dimension deep feature of the baseline model yields $\rho=0.44$.
 Adding scene category feature to the SVR predictor only slightly improves the SRCC to $\rho=0.46$ ($\Delta\rho=0.46-0.44=0.02$).
 However, taking advantage of DNN, the SRCC increase is significantly enlarged ($\Delta\rho=0.58-0.50=0.08$) in our DeepNSM model, when concatenating category-related feature extracted from ResNet.
 This shows the remarkable ability of our DeepNSM model in learning to predict outdoor natural scene memorability from the above concatenated features.

 \textbf{Parameter number and time complexity.} Our baseline model has 62.4 M parameters, and consumes 0.0056 second to predict the memorability score of one image on the computer with one GeForce GTX TITAN X GPU.
 After combining the category-feature extractor, the parameter number of our DeepNSM model increases to 105.5 M, which is 1.69 times of the baseline model.
 Besides, our DeepNSM model takes 0.0296 second to calculate the memorability score of one image.
 That is, our DeepNSM approach is able to predict the memorability of more than 33 images in one second.